Edit: Recently, ETS has announced that starting on September 22nd 2023 the GRE will be half as long. What’s changing:

 The best way to learn the pace for these essays is to practice and time yourself.
 Powering through writer's block is an acquired skill; on my second GRE attempt I was cut off mid-word and ended up with a worse analytical writing score than on my first attempt.
 When your timer goes off, force yourself to stop.
 Then consider what aspects of your essay are weakest (including whether it’s complete) and adjust your strategy for your next attempt.

-Think of Pros and Cons for the “Issue Task”, But Only Cons for “Analyze An Argument”
+Think of Pros and Cons for the “Issue Task”, But Only Cons for “Analyze An Argument” (edit: starting Sept 22, 2023 the GRE will only include the "Issue Task" essay)

 While you must take a stance on the issue task, it’s worth coming up with a few ideas for and against the prompt so you know which side is easier to defend.
 When it comes to the analyze an argument task, you simply want to find any fault you can in the author’s logic and assumptions.
 High-frequency errors to look for include: